MadBomber/blog/_posts/engineering/2024-12-11.md

 For further exploration, check out the documentation of the current Ruby implementation at [GitHub](https://github.com/MadBomber/agent99).

 Contributions to this initial Ruby reference implementation are welcome!
 It would be exciting to see additional language implementations.
 Anyone interested in creating APL, PL-1, or Ada versions?
+Me neither.